The Importance of Correct Posture

 There is so much talk about what foods to eat and what exercises to do for weight loss, but many people forget to consider posture.

 If you are hunched over right now whilst reading this, don't stress!
-It is possible to correct your posture and make improvements.
+It is possible to correct your posture, break those bad habits and make improvements.

 Poor posture can occur from a variety of factors.
 Some of the most common ones are: